RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Added a Global toggle to the getAchievementUnlocked and achievementUnlocked modifiers.

+### Example Companion
+- Added some dialogues to Example.

+## Fixes
+- Fixed the downloadLevel modifier causing a softlock hopefully.
+- Fixed editor breaking if you were never logged in.

 ------------------------------------------------------------------------------------------

 # snapshot-2025.8.1 - (pre-1.8.0) [Aug 1, 2025]